An Introduction to FUT Hair Transplants

 Trichophytic Closure

-Another enhancement in the FUT approach is the so-called trichophytic closure technique when the incision line in the donor area is closed in a way so that scarred skin will contain the hair follicles and the hair will be actually growing through the scar.
-The fact, that the wound edges need to be overlapping each other, will force the hair to grow out of the scarred skin in a normal way, as it would do anyway, thus reducing drastically the linear looking scar so typical for FUT in the past.
+Another advance in the FUT approach is the trichophytic closure technique.
+This refers to a technique wherein the incision line in the donor area is closed in a manner that allows hair to actually grow through the scar tissue.
+The wound edges are prepared to be slightly overlapping, and this allows hair underneath to grow out of the scarred skin in a normal way, thus reducing drastically the linear

 Microscopic Dissection